Byron/gitoxide/DEVELOPMENT.md

       - The way this is going, `Deref` can panic in single-threaded applications only if recursion is used.
 Thread-safe versions of this will hang unless a reentrant mutex is used.
 Since we don't call ourselves recursively (i.e. during `find_object(…)`, this won't be an issue.
 It should also be impossible in single-threaded mode even with multiple `Easy` instances.
+      - memory map pooling across repositories can work if the odb informs about the entry-point path when asking for more indices to check